Kansas State Players to Watch Against Florida Atlantic - Elite Eight

 Kansas State Players to Watch

-Nowell leads the Wildcats at 8.1 assists per contest, while also posting 3.5 rebounds and 17.2 points.
-He is second in the nation in assists.
+Nowell is tops on his team in assists per contest (8.1), and also averages 17.2 points and 3.5 rebounds.
+Defensively, he posts 2.5 steals (eighth in the country) and 0.1 blocked shots.

-Johnson paces the Wildcats with 17.7 points per game and 6.9 rebounds, while also posting 2.2 assists.
+Johnson leads the Wildcats with 17.7 points per contest and 6.9 rebounds, while also posting 2.2 assists.

 Kansas State Top Performers (Last 10 Games)